 (Reuters) - Stadium construction in Brazil for this year’s World Cup soccer tournament has been plagued by accidents, cost overruns and delays.

-Six people have died during the building of the 12 venues scheduled to host the matches, which start June 12.
+Eight people have died during the building or refurbishing of the 12 venues scheduled to host the month-long tournament, which start June 12.

 The following is a chronology of the major accidents and deaths in the lead up to the World Cup:

 June 11, 2012: A builder falls to his death during construction of the World Cup stadium in Brasilia, Brazil’s capital.